matiasbenedetto/blog-articles/articles/blog/docker/docker-cron-node-alpine.md

 ```

 There are a few interesting parts here that I had to research for.
 We  need to tell to the cronjob where are our `node_modules` folder, otherwise the system wont find our modules.
 We can do this with: `NODE_PATH=/app/scrapper/node_modules/`.
-After that we move inside our code folder with `&& cd /app/scrapper` and  we run the sta
+After that we move inside our code folder with `&& cd /app/scrapper` and  we run the start script  of our app with `&& npm run start`.

+We can

 # Setup your image
 To mantain the size of  the containers to the minimum size possible I gonna use the Alpine version of the Node image.